tomtor/ESPTiny/README.md

 ![3D rendering](ESPTiny1614.png)

-Usable on breadboard (9 rows high, leaves 3 rows empty) OR stand alone.
+Usable on breadboard (AtTiny84: 9 rows high, leaves 3 rows empty and AtTiny16x4: 8 rows high) OR stand alone.

+2 PCB designs: AtTiny84 PCB or AtTiny1604 / AtTiny1614

 All components / features are optional:

-- AtTiny84 PCB or AtTiny1604 / AtTiny1614 PCB
+- AtTiny84 or AtTiny1604 / AtTiny1614
-- ESP-01
+- ESP-01 (When not used the connections/space can be used for any other (I2C) device)
 - LED with resistor
 - MCP1700 low quiescent current regulator
 - BAT85 diode for Solar Charging panel (see https://www.thethingsnetwork.org/labs/story/a-cheap-stm32-arduino-node/step/solar-power)